-- 101 Introductory Chinese I (4) A basic course designed to develop speaking, listening, reading, and writing skills and an awareness of the Chinese culture. - 102 Introductory Chinese II (4) (PR: CHIN 101 or placement) A continuation of CHIN 101. - 201 Intermediate Chinese I (3) (PR: CHIN 102 or placement) A continuation of the study of the Chinese language at the intermediate level. - 202 Intermediate Chinese II (3) (PR: CHIN 201 or placement) A continuation of CHIN 201. - 301 Chinese Composition and Conversation I (3) (PR: CHIN 202 or place-ment) This course is designed to enhance students' oral proficiency, with additional emphases on reading comprehension and basic composition. - 302 Chinese Composition and Conversation II (3) (PR: CHIN 301 or place-ment) As a continuation of Chinese Composition and Conversation I, this course is for students who have studied Chinese for five semesters (or placement equivalent) and have developed a basic sense of Chinese culture and language.
-The objective of this course is to improve students' oral communication and writing skills. - 341 Business Chinese (3) (PR: CHIN 301) This course is designed to develop skills in the Chinese language and current practices used when conducting business in Chinese.
-The skills of listening, speaking, reading, and writing in Chinese will be taught and practiced in audio materials, motivating texts, and other sources in business topics in the Chinese context. - 401 Advanced Chinese I (3).
-(PR: CHIN 302) A high-intermediate to lowadvanced level course in Chinese designed to develop skills in oral/written communication, reading ability, acquisition of vocabulary, and cultural competency.
+- 101 Introductory Chinese I (4) A basic course designed to develop speaking, listening, reading, and writing skills and an awareness of the Chinese culture. - 102 Introductory Chinese II (4) A continuation of CHIN 101. - 201 Intermediate Chinese I (3) A continuation of the study of the Chinese language at the intermediate level. - 202 Intermediate Chinese II (3) (PR: CHIN 201 or placement) A continuation of CHIN 201. - 301 Chinese Composition and Conversation I (3) (PR: CHIN 202 or placement)

+This course is designed to enhance students' oral proficiency, with additional emphases on reading comprehension and basic composition. - 302 Chinese Composition and Conversation II (3) (PR: CHIN 301 or placement)

+As a continuation of Chinese Composition and Conversation I, this course is for students who have studied Chinese for five semesters (or placement equivalent) and have developed a basic sense of Chinese culture and language.
+The objective of this course is to improve students' oral communication and writing skills.

+- Business Chinese (3) (PR: CHIN 301) This course is designed to develop skills in the Chinese language and current practices used when conducting business in Chinese.
+The skills of listening, speaking, reading, and writing in Chinese will be taught and practiced in audio materials, motivating texts, and other sources in business topics in the Chinese context.

+- 401 Advanced Chinese I (3).
+(PR: CHIN 302) A high-intermediate to low-advanced level course in Chinese designed to develop skills in oral/written communication, reading ability, acquisition of vocabulary, and cultural competency.
 Discussions, oral presentations, and essays on material from Chinese magazine articles, short stories, and video clips.

 - 402 Advanced Chinese II (3).
 (PR: CHIN 401) The aim of this course is to help advanced level Chinese learners promote Chinese language and culture awareness from extremely wide ranges.
 Students will be exposed to longer Chinese articles ranging in a variety of styles.
 Advanced oral expression and composition are emphasized as well as strengthening reading and vocabulary.
 Chinese culture and literature are incorporated into every class assignment and lecture.

 - 442 Directed Studies in Chinese (1-9).
 (PR: CHIN 202) Directed independent study in Chinese on a topic approved by the department.
+See page 35.

-See page 40.
+- 444 Internship (1-6) See page 35.

-- 444 Internship (1-6) See page 40.
-446 Readings (1-9) See page 40.
+- 446 Readings (1-9) See page 35.

-- 448 Research (1-9) See page 40.
+- 448 Research (1-9) See page 35.

-- 450 Seminar (1-9) See page 40.
+- 450 Seminar (1-9) See page 35.

-- 452 Special Projects (1-9) See page 40.
+- 452 Special Projects (1-9) See page 35.

-- 458 Special Topics (1-6) See page 40.
+- 458 Special Topics (1-6) See page 35.